NethServer/docs/administrator-manual/en/upgrade.rst

 .. note::

-   In case of upgrade from local LDAP to Samba AD (:ref:`pdc-upgrade-section`), user data inside Owncloud will not be accessible either from the web interface or desktop/mobile clients.
+   In case of :ref:`upgrade from local LDAP to Samba AD <pdc-upgrade-section>`, user data inside Owncloud will not be accessible either from the web interface or desktop/mobile clients.
+In such case, install and migrate to Nextcloud after the upgrade to Samba Active Directory has been completed.

 Migration from Owncloud to Nextcloud is manual and can be arranged according